Attention now shifts to the expected impacts of the attack on energy, global growth, inflation and central bank actions.

 The Fed is unlikely to change course on monetary policy tightening

 For central banks, geopolitical tensions make the timing and magnitude of rate hikes complex.
-The strategy of the European Central Bank (ECB) could be affected more directly if the crisis escalates (and we could see it delay its plans to withdraw monetary accommodation later this year).
+The strategy of the European Central Bank (ECB) might be affected more directly if the crisis escalates (and we might see it delay its plans to withdraw monetary accommodation later this year).
 In the US, the Fed is unlikely to change course on monetary policy tightening and we continue to expect an initial 25 basis point rate hike in March.

 The Fed will expect slower inflation and wage growth in the second half of 2022 to know whether to speed up or slow down monetary tightening.
 Oil prices are unlikely to play a major role in this decision unless a change were to have a significant impact on the outlook for economic growth.